1. About Buscopan

 3. Who can and cannot take Buscopan

-Buscopan can be taken by adults and children from 6 years of age.
+Most adults and children from 6 years of age can take Buscopan.

 Do not give Buscopan Cramps tablets to children under the age of 6 years.